The Refrigerator Principle

 The Refrigerator, Which Is Still Something

-The fridge is not nothing.
-A text box that can help you draft a difficult email you have been avoiding for three days, think through a problem that has been occupying the back of your mind since Thursday, summarise a forty-page document you’ve copied and pasted, generate three options you hadn’t considered, give your quarterly report a structure when you know exactly what you want to say and have no idea how to begin saying it — that is real.
-That is genuinely, measurably useful.
-That is worth a two-hour workshop and the drive to the training room and the slightly too-cold air conditioning and the colleague who spends twenty minutes explaining why they already use ChatGPT and therefore don’t need to be here.
+The refrigerator is not empty.
+It can help you draft that difficult email you've been avoiding for three days, work through a problem that has haunted your thoughts since Thursday, summarise a 40-page document for which you've copied and pasted, generate three options you had not previously considered and provide structure to your quarterly report even when you know exactly what you want to say but have absolutely no idea how to begin.
+That is real.

 The unreliable narrator would like to clarify that “open claw with your org’s single sign-on” is not currently available in any jurisdiction she is aware of, but has been added to the parking lot, where it will remain until governance catches up with imagination — an interval she estimates conservatively at three strategic plans, two vendor updates, and one incident that will initially seem catastrophic before ultimately proving instructive.